Below is a list of members of the SAE Academic Board as well as the Board of Directors.

 Asif has received a number of accolades for his professional and volunteering work that include the Mosaic (Prince’s Trust) Award for mentoring and NAMP Multi Faith Award, Police Officer of the Year Award, the Civil Servant of the Year Award, the prestigious Asian Professionals Award and the highly commended Head of Diversity Award at the European Diversity Awards.
 He was named as a BAME top 8 workplace hero in 2018 and was honoured in 2017 in the Queen’s birthday honours list with an MBE for his services to Policing and the Communities and is a member of the HR Guild and is a Freeman of the City.

-Jacqui Coffin is the Head of Strategy and Business Development for the Careers and Industry division of Navitas.
+Jacqui Coffin is the Director of Business Development - UK for the University Partners Europe division of Navitas.
 She joined the group as part of SAE in September 2014.
 She is a chartered accountant, and trained in London with PwC.
-She worked at Kingfisher plc, the largest European Home Improvement retailer, in several roles including as Strategy Manager.
+She worked at Kingfisher plc, in several roles including as Strategy Manager, and most recently as Head of Strategy and Business Development in the Careers and Industry division of Navitas.

 Kevin joined SAE in 2013 following 10 years of financial and strategic experience in the Banking sector.
 During this time he held a number of commercial and management roles with responsibilities including Corporate Reporting, Financial Planning & Analysis and Project Governance.
 He has a Bachelor of Science Joint Honours degree in Mathematics & Economics from the University of Wales, Swansea and is a Fellow of the Association of Chartered and Certified Accountants.
 He currently holds the position of Chief Operating Officer for Careers & Industry Division of Navitas.